RaiyanHriddho/Fundraising-Donation-Organisation-/README.md

 # Fundraising-Donation-Organisation-
-New fund collection and distribution among needy people.
+Fund collection and distribution among needy people.
+It's a new idea that full-fill a little needs among poor and a uncommon project concept.